-As can be seen, the results for M1 and M1' are well aligned with GGL's typical hybrid NPC model.
-In fact, the first three typical features listed in section 2 are clearly recognizable in the column with results for M1.
-Both the lagged and leading inflation terms have significant coefficients; the sum of the coefficients cannot be statistically distinguished from unity, and forward-looking behavior dominates.
+coefficients; the sum of the coefficients cannot be statistically distinguished from unity, and the lead term gets the highest estimated coefficient.
 The only anomaly is the insignificance of the wage-share coefficients, which contradicts the typical NPC feature 4.
-In the outset, it can not be ruled out that the aggregation bias analyzed by Imbs et al. (2005) is responsible for the insignificance of the wage share coefficient, but this view its not consistent with the large and singificant estimate of the coefficient of the forward term (which should be equally affected if aggregation was the issue).
-However, as mentioned above, Bårdsen et al. (2004) have documented that the wage-share coefficient is non-robust, even on the euro-area data used by GGL.
+In the outset, it cannot be ruled out that the aggregation bias analyzed by Imbs et al. (2005) is responsible for the insignificance of the wage share coefficient, but this view is not consistent with the large and significant estimate of the coefficient of the forward term (which should be equally affected if aggregation was the issue).
+Moreover, as mentioned above, Bårdsen et al. (2004) have documented that the wage-share coefficient is non-robust, even for estimation on the euro-area data used by GGL.

-That the M1 results are corroborating the typical finding on US and euro-area data, as well as on data of other countries may be taken as an indication that the problem with between-country correlation is not too large.
+That the panel data results for the NPC are corroborating the typical finding on US and euro-area data, as well as on data of other countries may be taken as an indication that the problem with between-country correlation is not too large.
 Usually, time dummies are included to correct for one type of cross sectional dependence.
 However, handling this potential problem by means of time dummies is unsatisfactory in this model since the model includes a lead as well as a lag of the left-hand side variable, with over-fitting as a result.